 The California Constitution gives a defendant in a criminal case the legal right to confront accusers and to compel witnesses to appear in court to testify on their behalf.

-In other words, both the prosecutor and defendant can use a subpoena to compel witness appearance.
+In other words, both the prosecutor and the defendant can use a subpoena to compel a witness's appearance.
 There are two different types of subpoenas.
 Again, a witness subpoena is often used to make someone appear at a hearing.

 Another type of subpoena, known as a duces tecum, requires a witness to produce documents or other evidence at a hearing.
 In some criminal cases, documents might be needed from someone unrelated to the case.
-These records can be obtained directly by both sides if the party who has the records signs an authorization to release them.
+These records can be obtained directly by both parties if the party holding the records signs an authorization to release them.

-If not, the attorney might need a subpoena duces tecum issued and signed by a judge that would require the party to deliver the documents to the court for review to determine if the attorney, typically the criminal defense attorney, are entitled to receive the documents.
+If not, the attorney might need a subpoena duces tecum issued and signed by a judge, which would require the party to deliver the documents to the court for review to determine if the attorney, typically the criminal defense attorney, is entitled to receive the documents.

 Now that we have covered a general overview of subpoenas above, let's take a more detailed look below.